Why El Dorado AVA is An Incredible Wine Region

-Terry Goetze is the winemaker for 1850 Wine Cellars and the senior winemaker with Goldline Brands.
+Terry Goetze is the winemaker for 1850 Wine Cellars.
 He describes El Dorado County is the hidden gem in California for winemaking regions.

 Terry takes us back to when he started winemaking at Rombauer Vineyards almost twenty years ago.
 Rombauer still sources fruit from El Dorado County for Zinfandel.
 Terry recalls, "The fruit was just phenomenal!"

 As Terry honed his craft even more he would come to El Dorado County and go wine tasting to really understand the flavor profiles of the region.
 Terry shares with us how, while these other regions also make great wines, there is a uniqueness to El Dorado County where:

 • A lot of soil is decomposed granite

 All these features make for very unique wines that will stand out from Paso Robles, Sonoma, or even Napa.
 Cabernet Sauvignon for example grows really well in El Dorado County.